San Francisco Haight-Ashbury Footnotes

 Alan [RIP] Watts [combust Sun 14° Capricorn 51'and Mercury 15°13' Capricorn] eventually had his bones stolen, not atypical for a Buddhist with a compelling [Mars 11°Capricorn 28'] destiny aspect.
 His Moon 11°Virgo 36' trine his Capricorn stellium was partially responsible no doubt.
 Kerouac also had a Virgo Moon, exactly conjunct his Ascendant. [see BEAT] If you're interested in Mercurial placement in Star Charts, see Women Rock and Robert Redford and Mercury's Children] Some popular musician, literary, and film entertainment influences are also found on Artist Influences link up.

 What’s happening?
 Ahhh, brings back memories… There were three readers in the Haight [Ophiel did no sessions] and they were cloistered near Straight Theatre Sun and Mercury Temple power sites at the corner of Haight and Cole.
 The reserved table for the palmist at I and Thou café was next door to an astrology room at Straight Theatre.
-My readings were given on week day afternoons in a store across the street from both; occasionally I read for Straight Theatre events.
+My readings were given on week day afternoons in a store across the street from both; occasionally I read for Straight Theatre events and sometimes for people at Enrico's in North Beach.

 Most tourist questions were about the big and little universe.
 Tourists were from all over the world, mainly the US and UK.
 Most of them asked for entry level guidelines.
 The little universe questions were often related to a personality symbolized by the order and ratio of the elements and vibrations of Zodiacal gemstones; the archetype I.D. could be easily explained, with modification an option.
 More inquisitive folk, determined to leave no stone unturned, had specific questions about bigger issues beyond feeling the pulse of the business world in an hour.
 Their curiosity extended to basic alchemical formulae and even concerning the seven ores.